Sultan Said Khan: Background

-Mirza Abu Bakr ruled Yarkand for 48 years and his ruling was featured by creation of unique and highly effective penitentiary system, that had no analog in other countries.
-After discovering, by occasion, 29 large bowls, filled with gold sand and silver coins (Balysh), during excavation in the old city of Yarkand, Mirza Abu Bakr ordered to start excavations throughout the whole country in all old cities of towns and in abounded cities of Taklamakan Desert as well.
-To get workforce for performing of mass excavations he used convicts, both males and females of any age.
-The place of site of excavation was named Kazyk and numerous barracks for convicts and the guards were erected, convicts were sent to Kazyks by stages from all over the country and excavation works were continuing the whole year without interruptions.
-Using this forced labour system he collected during his reign very large amount of treasuries and became the owner of very rare and valuable things, some of them hundreds and thousands years old.
+Mirza Abu Bakr ruled Yarkand for 48 years.
+His reign is particularly noted for the establishment of a distinctive and highly organized penal labor system, which has been described as unprecedented in the region.
+According to historical accounts, after the accidental discovery of 29 large bowls containing gold dust and silver balysh coins during excavations in the old city of Yarkand, Mirza Abu Bakr ordered systematic excavations to be carried out in ancient urban sites throughout his realm, including abandoned settlements in the Taklamakan Desert.

+To provide the necessary workforce, he employed convicts of both sexes and of all ages as forced laborers.
+Excavation sites, known as kazyk, were equipped with numerous barracks for prisoners and guards.
+Convicts were transported to these sites from across the country in successive groups, and excavation work continued year-round without interruption.
+Through this extensive system of forced labor, Mirza Abu Bakr accumulated substantial quantities of treasure and acquired numerous rare and valuable artifacts, some of which were reportedly hundreds or even thousands of years old.

 In May 1514, Sultan Said Khan, grandson of Yunus Khan (ruler of Moghulistan between 1462 and 1487) and the third son of Akhmad Khan, made an expedition against Kashgar from Andijan with only 5,000 tribesmen (who represented 9 Moghul tribes- Dughlat, Duhtui, Barlas, Yarki, Ordabegi, Itarchi, Konchi, Churas and Bekchi), and having captured the Yangihisar citadel, that defended Kashgar from south road, took the city, dethroning Mirza Abu Bakr.
 Soon after, other cities of Yarkand state – Yarkand, Khotan, Aksu, and Uch Turpan – joined him, and recognized Sultan Said Khan as a ruler, creating a union of six cities, called Altishahr.
 Sultan Said Khan's sudden success is considered to be contributed to by the dissatisfaction of the population with the tyrannical rule of Mirza Abu-Bakr and the unwillingness of the dughlat amirs to fight against a descendant of Chagatai Khan, and who decided, on the contrary, to bring the head of the slain ruler to Sultan Said Khan.
 This move put an end to almost 300 years of rule (nominal and actual) by the Dughlat emirs in the cities of West Kashgaria (1219–1514).
 Mirza Abu Bakr fled Yarkand for Ladakh with handful of his followers and 900 donkeys, loaded with his numerous treasuries, and being chased on his heels by Dughlat emirs and also Barlas emirs, sent by Sultan Said Khan.
 They almost reached him in Karangu Tagh Mountains, but Mirza Abu Bakr managed to escape by killing all 900 donkeys and dumping all treasuries into Karakash River.
 During flight he found that all garrisons, that he previously deployed in Kashmir and Little Tibet (Ladakh), were deserted by his troops.
 So, he found it's impossible to stay in Ladakh, he decided to turn back and surrender to Sultan Said Khan but on half-way to Yarkand was captured and slaughtered by Dughlat emirs, who betrayed him.